 Do you see now how your subject’s face and nose shape affect the position of your lighting?

-Because Rembrandt lighting is moody, you can easily add to the contrast and mood of the image with a dark background.
+Because Rembrandt lighting is moody, you can add to the contrast and mood of the image by creating a dark background with lighting.

 How to adjust the shadows in a Rembrandt lighting setup

-- Or a reflector (natural light and flash photography)
+- Use a reflector to bounce light back onto the subject (natural light and flash photography)

 - A hard light, such as direct sunlight